NSU Student Handbook

 Heilit graduated with her M.S. in Student Affairs and started working as the Hall Director at the University of Colorado — Boulder campus.
 She now works as the Case Manager for Students of Concern, as well as the Chair of the Behavioral Intervention Team.
 Heilit remembers Dr. Holliday’s famous words “Trust the Process.”
 She also remembers Daren Capirchio’s coffee order and Aarika Camp’s laugh.

-Kamla graduated from Nova Southeastern University with her M.S. in College Student Affairs.
+Kamla graduated in 2014 from Nova Southeastern University with her M.S. in College Student Affairs where she was the GA for Civic Engagement - External Services for the Office of Student Leadership and Civic Engangement.
 Upon graduation she obtained her first career opportunity as a Career Advisor at Valencia College in Orlando, FL.
 She attributes much of her success to the engaging and brilliant instructors within the program.
 She lists Dr. Gay Holliday as one of her most influential mentors and expressed that Dr. Holliday’s words, “Trust the Process,” encouraged her and aided her growth as a student affairs professional.
 She currently works as the Coordinator for Employer Relations at Valencia College.
 She gives the credit to her long-term friends and mentors she had gained while in attendance at Nova.

 Ashley graduated with her M.S. in Student Affairs and started working as the Coordinator of Admissions and Registration at Florida Atlantic University.
 She is now the Associate Director for Recruitment and Marketing at FAU.
 One of Ashley’s fondest memories from NSU was being able to finally meet her peers during Residential Institute.
 This was such a meaningful experience for her because she was an online student.
 She had been in groups before with Rachel Rickinger but had never met her.
 She finally had a chance to talk in person and have lunch.
 She concludes by stating that “it was nice to connect with my classmates and share stories and experiences.”